nsomar/facebook_messenger/README.md

 If you use phoenix framework in your project, then you need the phoenix version of `facebook_messenger` this can be found at `phoenix_facebook_messenger` [found here](https://github.com/oarrabi/phoenix_facebook_messenger).

 ## Sample

-A sample facebook chat echo bot can be found [here](https://github.com/oarrabi/elixir-echo-bot).
+- A sample facebook echo bot with plug can be found here. https://github.com/oarrabi/ex-plug-echo-bot
+- For the phoenix echo bot, https://github.com/oarrabi/elixir-echo-bot

 ## Future Improvements